Uber China closes $1 billion fundraising round: sources

 The deal was oversubscribed, said the second source directly familiar with the fundraising.
 According to a fundraising document seen by Reuters last week, this round values Uber China at $7 billion, with the unit planning to list on the mainland by 2020.

-Additional reporting by Shu Zhang; Editing by Meredith Mazzilli and Stephen Coates
+Reporting by Paul Carsten and Engen Tham, additional reporting by Shu Zhang; Editing by Meredith Mazzilli